 What is Sky Stream?
-The Ultimate Guide For 2022
+The Ultimate Guide For 2023

 The first and most important thing you need to know about Sky Stream is that, like Sky Glass, you do not need a dish to run it in your home; everything works via broadband.

-This means there is no need to book and appointment and have a Sky engineer come round to your home and fix a dish on the side of your house.
+This means there is no need to book an appointment and have a Sky engineer come round to your home to fix a dish on the side of your house.
 All that’s required is a broadband connection and a TV.
-Simple, right?

 To say that people have been hoping for something like Sky Stream for a while now would be the understatement of the century.
-No one liked the old dish-based system and while Sky Glass was a step in the right direction, it didn’t quite it the mark for a lot of potential users.
+No one liked the old dish-based system and while Sky Glass was a step in the right direction, it didn’t quite hit the mark for a lot of potential users.

 In this respect, Sky Stream is basically the perfect solution.
 It doesn’t need a dish, it has more or less the same features-set as Sky Q, and, unlike Sky Glass, the cost of getting up and running is pretty cheap, even compared to Sky Q.